-Obtaining checks for nannies can be somewhat of a grey area, but the most frequent question Care Check get asked is “I’m a nanny, can I get a DBS check for myself?”
+Obtaining checks for nannies can be somewhat of a grey area, but the most frequent question Care Check gets asked is, “I’m a nanny; can I get a DBS check for myself?”

 The simple answer is no.

-Self-employed nannies cannot obtain a DBS check for themselves and it should be noted that the DBS will reject an application if requested by the parent or guardian of the family who will be employing a childcare provider/ nanny.
-It is unlawful for any individual to request a criminal record check on another person and perform the mandatory ID verification.
+Self-employed nannies cannot obtain a Standard or Enhanced DBS check for themselves.
+It should be noted that the DBS will reject an application if requested by the parent or guardian of the family who will be employing a childcare provider or nanny.
+In addition, it is unlawful for any individual to request a criminal record check on another person and perform the mandatory ID verification.